Tramlink: Inception

 In the first half of the 20th century, Croydon had many tramlines.
-The first to close was the Addiscombe – East Croydon station route through George Street to Cherry Orchard Road in 1927 and the last was the Purley - Embankment and Croydon (Coombe Road) - Thornton Heath routes closed April 1951.
+However, these were all closed, the first was the Addiscombe – East Croydon station route through George Street to Cherry Orchard Road in 1927 and the last to close was the Purley - Embankment and Croydon (Coombe Road) - Thornton Heath routes closed in April 1951.
 However, in the Spring of 1950, the Highways Committee were presented by the Mayor with the concept of running trams between East Croydon station and the new estate being constructed at New Addington.
 This was based on the fact that the Feltham cars used in Croydon were going to Leeds to serve their new estates on reserved tracks.
-In 1962, a private study with assistance from BR engineers, showed how easy it was to convert the West Croydon - Wimbledon train service to tram operation and successfully prevent conflict between trams and trains.
+During 1962, a private study with assistance from BR engineers, showed how easy it was to convert the West Croydon - Wimbledon train service to tram operation and successfully prevent conflict between trams and trains.

 These two concepts became joined in joint LRTL/TLRS concept of New Addington to Wimbledon every 15 minutes via East and West Croydon and Mitcham plus New Addington to Tattenham Corner every 15 minutes via East and West Croydon, Sutton and Epsom Downs.
 A branch into Forestdale to give an overlap service from Sutton was also included.
 During the 1970s, several BR directors and up-and-coming managers were aware of the advantages.
 Chris Green, upon becoming managing director, Network South East, published his plans in 1987 expanding the concept to take in the Tattenham Corner and Caterham branches and provide a service from Croydon to Lewisham via Addiscombe and Hayes.
-Working with Tony Ridley, then managing director, London Transport, the scheme was brought out into the open with Scott McIntosh being appointed Light Rail Manager in 1989.
+Following on from the opening of the DLR a small group working under Tony Ridley, then managing director, London Transport, investigated the potential for further light rail in London.
+The report 'Light Rail for London', written by engineer David Catling and Transport Planner Jon Willis, looked at a number of possible schemes including conversion of the East London Line.
+However a light rail network focussed on Croydon, with the conversion of existing heavy rail routes, was the most promising.
+The London Borough of Croydon wanted to improve access to the town centre without further road building and also improve access to the LCC built New Addington estate.
+Furthermore, road traffic in Croydon expanded considerably during the 1980s and planners were keen to apply public transit to fulfil the recorded growth in demand in the area.
+The project was developed by a small team in LT, headed by Scott McIntosh and in Croydon by Jill Lucas.

 The scheme was accepted in principle in February 1990 by Croydon Council who worked with what was then London Regional Transport (LRT) to propose Tramlink to Parliament.
 The Croydon Tramlink Act 1994 resulted, which gave LRT the power to build and run Tramlink.

-Part of its track is the original route of the Surrey Iron Railway that opened in 1803.

 Construction

-In 1995 four consortia were shortlisted to build, operate and maintain Tramlink:
+Both the delivery and operation of the tramway was accomplished via a competitive tender process.
+During November 1995, it was announced that four consortia were shortlisted to build, operate and maintain Tramlink: